Odyssey Symbio Pairing or Twinning Frequently Asked Questions

 The use of Symbio heat pump condensers should be avoided with this application due to issues with electric heat operation in defrost.
 This is explained more later in this document.

-Under no circumstances can two condenser units have the refrigerant piping manifolded together with one air handler.
+Under no circumstances can two condenser units have the refrigerant piping manifolded or piped together with one refrigerant circuit on an air handler.
 There is no way to ensure the oil from one compressor will not end up in the other compressor causing eventual and repeat failures.

-Two residential condensers can usually be paired with an Odyssey, dual circuit air handler without too much difficulty.
+Two residential condensers can be paired with an Odyssey, dual circuit air handler without much difficulty.
 The 5 ton Odyssey air handler units already have a transformer installed in them, but any other air handler will need a transformer kit installed.
-It is recommended an Odyssey TWE 2 Stage Airflow - Symbio use w/ EM, Digit 15 = C be utilized for this application.
+It is recommended an Odyssey TWE 2 Stage Airflow - Symbio use w/ EM, Digit 15 = C or constant volume air handler be utilized for this application.
 Again, isolation relays will be needed whenever there are multiple transformers used in the system.

-Symbio heat pumps require an Options board to utilize electric heat in defrost mode while in heat pump mode.
+Symbio heat pumps require an Options board to utilize electric heat in defrost mode while in heating operation.
 Pairing this condenser with legacy air handlers can cause operational issues.
 The unit will not bring on auxiliary electric heat while in defrost, therefore, the system will be discharging cold air for a short period in the space.
-In some applications, this may be acceptable but can cause a dump of cold air on some of the occupants while the unit is supposed to be heating.
+In some applications, this may be acceptable, but can cause a dump of cold air on some of the occupants while the unit is supposed to be heating.

 Yes, you can pair these together.
 The air handler already has a transformer installed for this type of combination to power the system.

-Communication wire is required for Odyssey Symbio unit when an Options module(s) and/or a VFD setup up for communication is in the air handler.
+Communication wire is required for an Odyssey Symbio system when an Options module(s) and/or a VFD programmed for communication is in the air handler.
 The IMC (intermodule communication) communication allows the Symbio 700 in the condenser to communicate with any Indoor Options Module or Fresh Air Options Module that may be in the air handler.
 Modbus communication is required for the Symbio 700 to communicate directly to the VFD.

 Any SZVAV air handler with the model number 15th digit "D" will need both comm wires ran between the air hander and condenser because it comes with a communication VFD and Indoor Options Module standard from the factory.